 Dacia have chosen just the right amount of toys and even the top trim is very affordable

 One of the most noticeable areas of cost-saving in Dacia's models is the interior, but it's less of an issue here.
-Yes, the Access trim is certainly very basic, but the vast majority of buyers are expected to go for Essential or Comfort, and here there's a surprising level of, well, comfort and equipment.
+The Access trim was certainly very basic, but it was removed from sale during 2021.
+Gone, too, are Essential models as of mid-2022, leaving the sole Comfort trim, which offers a surprising level of, well, comfort and equipment.

 There is less sound deadening than you’d find in the Renault Clio or Skoda Fabia, though, and this becomes more evident on faster roads like the motorway.
 Here, road noise and even the sound of the turbo is more noticeable than in more expensive superminis but importantly, despite its budget status, the Sandero’s interior is free from creaks and rattles when driving.

 It may have a slightly frumpy looking analogue instrument cluster and four-spoke steering wheel, but there's a lot to like inside the new Sandero.
 For starters, the quality has improved noticeably, and there are also more than a few carry-over parts from the Clio - which is a far more expensive car - like the gear lever and heater controls.
 In the Comfort model we tested, there was an attractive padded section in the dashboard, and a padded section on the door lining for your elbows.